Parkside vs Cactus Ranch Elementary: A Rated Schools, Two Districts

 What is Parkside Elementary’s TEA rating?

-Parkside Elementary received an overall A rating with a score of 91 out of 100 from the Texas Education Agency in 2025.
+Parkside Elementary received an overall A rating with a score of 91 out of 100 from the Texas Education Agency in 2025, with A grades in Student Achievement (92) and School Progress (93), and a B in Closing the Gaps (85).

 What is Cactus Ranch Elementary’s TEA rating?

-Cactus Ranch Elementary received an overall A rating with a score of 97 out of 100 from the Texas Education Agency in 2025.
+Cactus Ranch Elementary received an overall A rating with a score of 97 out of 100 from the Texas Education Agency in 2025, with A grades in all three accountability domains (Student Achievement 97, School Progress 96, Closing the Gaps 96).

-What school district are Parkside and Cactus Ranch in?
+What school districts are Parkside and Cactus Ranch in?

-What is the median home price near Parkside vs Cactus Ranch?
+What is the median home price in the Parkside vs Cactus Ranch zones?

 Do Parkside and Cactus Ranch feed into the same high school?

-No. Parkside feeds into Rouse High School (Leander ISD).
-Cactus Ranch feeds into Round Rock High School (Round Rock ISD).
+No. Parkside Elementary feeds into Stiles Middle School and then Rouse High School in Leander ISD.
+Cactus Ranch Elementary feeds into Walsh Middle School and then Round Rock High School in Round Rock ISD.
+Two different districts, two different secondary pipelines.

 Ready to Find Your Home?